Approved by the Copyright Committee and the AALL Executive Board

-The Copyright Act sets out the rights of copyright ownership , as well as the limits to those exclusive rights.
-Two of the most important limits for law libraries are fair use (Section 107 of the Copyright Act) and the library exemption (Section 108 of the Copyright Act).
-The purpose of these Guidelines is to provide guidance to law librarians on copying by the library and by users under fair use and the library exemption, rather than by authorization from the copyright owners.
+The Copyright Act sets out the rights of copyright ownership as well as the limits to those exclusive rights.
+Two of the most important limits for law libraries are fair use (§ 107 of the Copyright Act) and the Library Exemption (§ 108 of the Copyright Act).
+The purpose of these Guidelines is to provide guidance for law librarians on copying by the library and by users under fair use and the Library Exemption, rather than by authorization from the copyright owners.

-These Guidelines describe conditions under which fair use and the library exemption should generally apply.
-A particular use that exceeds these Guidelines may or may not be a fair use, but the more one exceeds the Guidelines, the greater the risk that fair use does not apply or an exemption is unavailable.
-The American Association of Law Libraries believes that operation within these Guidelines provides a safe harbor, although only the courts can determine authoritatively whether a particular use is a fair use or when a library's actions are exempt.
+These Guidelines describe conditions under which fair use and the Library Exemption should generally apply.
+A particular use that exceeds these Guidelines may or may not be a fair use.
+The more one exceeds the Guidelines, the greater the risk that fair use does not apply or an exemption is unavailable.
+The American Association of Law Libraries (AALL) believes that operation within these Guidelines provides a safe harbor, although only the courts can determine authoritatively whether a particular use is a fair use or when a library's actions are exempt.

 The limitations and conditions set forth in these Guidelines do not apply to works in the public domain for which there are no restrictions (such as facts, U.S. government works, or works in which copyright has expired), or to works for which the institution has obtained permission for the particular use.
 License agreements or contracts may govern the uses of some works, in particular, electronic information products; users should refer to the applicable license or contract terms for guidance on the use of those works.

-These Guidelines represent the American Association of Law Libraries' collective understanding of fair use in law libraries.
+These Guidelines represent the AALL's collective understanding of fair use and the Library Exemption in law libraries.
 This Preamble is an integral part of these Guidelines and should be included whenever the Guidelines are reprinted or adopted by libraries or their parent organizations and institutions.

-These Guidelines represent recommendations for "best practices" in all types of law libraries.
-Because of differences in types of institutions and different uses made of copyrighted works, and because certain exemptions apply only to nonprofit educational institutions, some Guidelines relate only to one type of library.
-Government libraries, such as court, county and agency libraries, and bar association and other membership libraries, are nonprofit libraries and generally fall somewhere between non-profit law school and for-profit law firm libraries in these Guidelines.
+These Guidelines represent recommended "best practices" for all law libraries.
+Because of differences in types of institutions and different uses made of copyrighted works, and because certain exemptions apply only to nonprofit educational institutions, some Guidelines relate only to one type of law library.
+Government libraries, such as court, county and agency libraries, and bar association and other membership libraries, are nonprofit libraries.
+These types of libraries generally fall somewhere between non-profit law school and for-profit law firm libraries in these Guidelines.

-These Guidelines cover the reproduction, distribution, transmission, and display of copyrighted works, or substantial portions thereof, whether published in print or available in digital format.
-Further, the copying may be analog (i.e., photocopying or microform) or electronic (i.e., scanning or transmission).
+These Guidelines cover the reproduction, distribution, transmission, and display of copyrighted works, or substantial portions thereof, whether published in print or digital formats, as well as audio-visual materials.
+Copying may be analog (e.g., photocopying or microform) or electronic (e.g., scanning or transmission).
 The Guidelines assume that the library's "original" copy is a legal copy.

 Fair use is a legal principle that limits the exclusive rights of copyright owners.
 There is no simple test to determine what is fair use.
 Section 107 of the Copyright Act lists four factors that must be considered to determine whether a use is a "fair use;" other factors may also be considered based on the particular facts of a given case.
 Section 107 states: